EvertonAlauk/flask-microservice-docker/README.md

-## A sample micreservice with Flask, SQLAlchemy, Postgres and Docker
+## A sample microservice with Flask, SQLAlchemy, Postgres and Docker

 ### Build the image and create the container: